-There were two principal reasons that I was suspicious; firstly, watches of this age that were sold in Britain didn't carry manufacturer's names or logos on the dial and, secondly, Marconi was created by Hans Wilsdorf to be a brand that was separate from the main Rolex brand, so the two names should not be seen together like this.
+There were two principal reasons that I was suspicious; firstly, watches of this age, around 1917 to 1918, that were sold in Britain didn't carry manufacturer's names or logos on the dial because British retailers didn't allow it, and secondly, because Marconi was created by Hans Wilsdorf to be a brand that was separate from the more expensive Rolex brand for watches, so the two names should not be seen together like this.

 It is recorded in the book by Dowling and Hess that Hans Wilsdorf registered the name ‘Marconi Lever’ on 24 January 1911.
 They also say that the Marconi brand was first used on a watch in 1920.
 Dowling and Hess note that Marconi watches were sold through ‘parallel channels’, which meant dealers who were not Rolex agents.